-This gene is known to affect hair/fur length in many different species, including cats, dogs, mice, and humans.
-In dogs, a TT result means the dog is likely to have a long, silky coat as seen in the Yorkshire Terrier and the Long Haired Whippet.
-A GG or GT result is likely to mean a shorter coat, like in the Boxer or the American Staffordshire Terrier.
+This gene is known to affect hair/fur length in many different species, including cats, dogs, mice, andLikely short or mid-humans.
+In dogs, a TT result means the dog is likely to have a long, silky coat as seen in the YorkshireLikely short or mid-Terrier and the Long Haired Whippet.
+A GG or GT result is likely to mean a shorter coat, like in the Boxer orlength coatthe American Staffordshire Terrier.Likely short or mid-

-Likely short or midlength coat